Brewers vs. Padres Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Brandon Woodruff (2-1) will take the mound for the Brewers, his sixth start of the season.
+- Freddy Peralta (10-8) will take to the mound for the Brewers and make his 25th start of the season.

-- He has earned a quality start two times in five starts this season.
+- He has earned a quality start 13 times in 24 starts this season.

-- Woodruff has pitched five or more innings in five straight games and will look to extend that streak.
+- Peralta has pitched five or more innings in 14 straight games and will look to extend that streak.

-- He has finished one appearance without allowing an earned run in five chances this season.
+- He has finished five appearances without allowing an earned run in 24 chances this season.

 |Opponent